 Immediate Steps for Care

 When faced with an injury, knowing what to do in the first moments can alleviate pain and promote healing.
-Here’s how to act depending on the type of injury:
+Here are some suggestions from Dr. McElya and the team at Neighborhood Medical Center:

 The Importance of Seeking Professional Help

 It can sometimes be difficult to determine when home care is insufficient.
-Here are signs you should see a healthcare provider:
+Here are signs you should see a healthcare provider, such as Dr. McElya:

 - Increased Pain: If pain worsens or does not improve with rest, ice, and over-the-counter pain medications.